VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Deeper/compileassemble.md

 And now we can get to fun stuff. -O is generally used in levels, here with no space, so there's `-O`, `-O2`, `-O3`, and `-Ofast` are for speed, and `-Os` is for size of the binary. (or `-Oz` for clang)

 > Technically, `-Ofast` can break your code.
-This is rather unlikely though.
+This is rather unlikely, though.

 Each of these will take longer to compile but be more aggressive about optimizing the assembly code that is generated from your input.
 For example, let's look at the code